-Camp Calm is 30-day virtual retreat for learning the basics of mindfulness and meditation.
+Camp Calm is virtual retreat for learning the basics of mindfulness and meditation.

-It’s designed for people who are interested in mindfulness, but who:
+It’s designed for people who are interested in mindfulness, but:

 - Don’t know where to start

-- Have tried to practice mindfulness but found it difficult or confusing
+- Have tried to practice mindfulness but found it difficult or confusing, or

 - Have never been able to practice it consistently, for whatever reason

-We also use some guided meditations, although we don’t rely too much on them (and there are good reasons for that — too many people never learn to meditate without headphones!)
+Some lessons include guided audio meditations, although we don’t rely too much on them (and there are good reasons for that — too many people never learn to meditate without headphones!)

 Each day’s practices are simple and don’t take long, but by the end of Camp, you will have achieved something significant: a modest but consistent daily mindfulness practice that you can build on for life.